Turkish coffee: Sand coffee

-Another ancient tradition involves placing the cezve filled with coffee in a pan filled with hot sand.
+An ancient traditional method involves placing the cezve filled with coffee in a pan filled with hot sand.
 The pan is heated over an open flame, thereby letting the sand take total control of the heat.
 The heat created by the sand lets the coffee foam to the top almost immediately.
 The heat can also be adjusted by the depth of the cezve in the sand.
-This process is usually repeated three to four times and then the coffee is finally served in small cups called demitasse cups.
+This process is usually repeated three to four times, and the coffee is then served in small cups.

 Dibek Coffee

 Dibek Coffee is a type of Turkish coffee named after the traditional method used to grind the beans.
 Originally, “dibek” referred to two slightly indented stones used to crush roasted coffee beans by rubbing them together.
 Over time, the design of the dibek became deeper and more practical.

 The roasted beans are crushed in the dibek using a wooden or iron hammer until they reach the desired size.
 Unlike finely powdered coffee, the coffee ground in a dibek has a coarse texture.
 This method preserves the aromatic oils in the coffee, enhancing its flavor and helping to maintain its foam during cooking.

-Dibek Coffee is recognized as a local specialty in various regions of Türkiye.
-It is traditionally prepared in a coffeehouse in Kırklareli that has been operating for 142 years.
-It is also considered a local product in the Gökçeada district of Çanakkale and Zeytinliköy.
-Additionally, Dibek Coffee is highlighted as a gastronomic representative of İzmir and its surrounding areas, including Urla, Seferihisar, Sığacık, Çeşme, Alaçatı, and nearby villages.
+Dibek Coffee is recognized as a local specialty in various regions of Turkey.
+A coffeehouse in Kırklareli that serves dibek coffee has been operating since 1877.
+It is considered a local product in the Gökçeada district of Çanakkale and Zeytinliköy.
+Dibek Coffee is highlighted as a gastronomic representative of İzmir and its surrounding areas, including Urla, Seferihisar, Sığacık, Çeşme, Alaçatı, and nearby villages.